Josh Naylor Player Props: Guardians vs. Diamondbacks

-Josh Naylor and his .400 on-base percentage over his past 10 games (72 points higher than his season-long percentage), will be in action for the Cleveland Guardians versus the Arizona Diamondbacks and Tommy Henry on June 17 at 10:10 PM ET.
+The Cleveland Guardians, including Josh Naylor (.349 batting average in his past 10 games), take on starter Zach Davies and the Arizona Diamondbacks at Chase Field, Sunday at 4:10 PM ET.

-In his most recent game he had a hitless performance (0-for-4) against the Diamondbacks.
+In his last game he had a hitless showing (0-for-4) against the Diamondbacks.

 Josh Naylor Game Info & Props vs. the Diamondbacks